joerickard/ds-hw/estimation/README.md

-Note: Don't worry about getting the exact same log probabilities as here (they might vary depending on the log base you're using the Laplace smoothing parameter).
+Note: Don't worry about getting the exact same log probabilities as here (they might vary depending on the log base you're using, and also Laplace smoothing parameter).